Insight

 In what is arguably the most important issue of our century, climate change is quite rightly on the radar of the majority of retail businesses.
 While the world around us is reaching critical climate tipping points, we are left with a short timeline to reduce climate change impact.

-Instead, retailers can optimize operations, packaging and products, for example, to have less impact on the climate due to fewer emissions being released in the first instance.
+This is how technology can be used to reduce carbon emissions: instead of simply offsetting, real carbon reduction processes can be implemented.
+Retailers and fashion brands can use strategies to reduce carbon emissions by optimizing operations, packaging and products, for example, to have less impact on the climate due to fewer emissions being released in the first instance.

-This positive outlook relies on practical strategies, actionable insights, and short- and long-term science-based target setting.
-Only by removing the mystery around emissions can carbon reduction be achieved, thus lowering retail’s climate change impact.
+The positive outlook of strategies to reduce carbon emissions relies on practical strategies, actionable insights, and short- and long-term science-based target setting.
+Only by removing the mystery around impact can reduction be achieved as part of the carbon reduction process, thus lowering fashion and retail’s climate change impact by using technology to reduce carbon emissions.

-The simplified version of this process might look something like:
+The simplified version of the carbon reduction process might look something like:

 • Uncover where emissions are coming from